-Yes, if you don't “load” with 20g of creatine for several days prior to tapering off to a more sane daily dose of 5 g/day, it may take a bit longer for some of the benefits of creatine to set in (about two to three weeks to really start to feel a lot of the effects mentioned above), but trust me—you can skip the loading phase and you'll also skip the cramping and bloating that tends to go along with heavy, high-dose creatine use.
+Yes, if you don't “load” with 20g of creatine for several days prior to tapering off to a more sane daily dose of 5g/day, it may take a bit longer for some of the benefits of creatine to set in (about two to three weeks to really start to feel a lot of the effects mentioned above), but trust me—if you skip the loading phase, you'll also skip the cramping and bloating that tend to go along with heavy, high-dose creatine use.

 If you should decide you do indeed want to load/cycle creatine, it generally works like this:

 - 20-25 g per day for 5-7 days

 - 5 g per day for 3-4 weeks

 But again, I don't do or endorse that type of approach.
 So how do I personally take creatine?